St. Martin's Day: German American

 In the United States, St. Martin's Day celebrations are uncommon, but are typically held by German American communities.
 Many German restaurants feature a traditional menu with goose and Glühwein (a mulled red wine).
 St Paul, Minnesota celebrates with a traditional lantern procession around Rice Park.
 The evening includes German treats and traditions that highlight the season of giving.
 In Dayton, Ohio the Dayton Liederkranz-Turner organization hosts a St Martin's Family Celebration on the weekend before with an evening lantern parade to the singing of St Martin's carols, followed by a bonfire.

+Danish

+St Martin's Day (Mortens Dag), November 11, and St Martin's Eve (Mortensaften), November 10, was an early autumn feast in Denmark.
+Eating St Martin's goose (mortensgås) St Martin's Eve was a well-known custom in Denmark.
+The oldest known Danish source is from 1616.
+Today, the goose is often replaced by duck.

 Swedish

 St Martin's Day or St Martin's Eve (Mårtensafton) was an important medieval autumn feast in Sweden.
 In early November, geese are ready for slaughter, and on St Martin's Eve it is tradition to have a roast goose dinner.
 The custom is particularly popular in Scania in southern Sweden, where goose farming has long been practised, but it has gradually spread northwards.
 A proper goose dinner also includes svartsoppa (a heavily spiced soup made from geese blood) and apple charlotte.